rubenxrodriguez/FIBA_NCAA_Analysis/README.md

 # Stage 3 — Weighted Score Construction

-The weighted score system is one of the most important components of the project.

 The objective:

 > Reward players who produced efficiently against stronger NCAA competition while maintaining meaningful sample sizes.